 Throughout the entire series she is voice by Nicholle Tom.

 In continuity with Superman: The Animated Series, Supergirl appeared in one episode in the New Batman Adventures (also known as Batman the animated series season 4) in the episode "Girl's Night Out."
 Kara was at Clark's apartment in Metropolis while he was out of town.
 Batman calls Clark's apartment, Kara picks up the phone and he tells her to tell Clark that Livewire is in Gotham City.
 Kara decides to go after Livewire herself.
-When she arrives in Gotham City, she saves Oracle (Batman was out of town) aka Batgirl from Livewire when she short circuited the Batmobile.
-Kara and Barbara would become good friends as Supergirl shows Batgirl what it would be like if she could fly and both reveal that they envy each others lives.
-Batgirl also reveals her identity as Barbara Gordon to Supergirl quickly upon meeting her and her role assistant in data analysis at Gotham PD which allows her to gain information,soon after the two team up and later try to apprehend Livewire.
-However unknown to them, Livewire has teamed up with Harley Quinn and Poison Ivy who were previously staying out of trouble waiting to find an edge to use against Batman.
-The three of them were able to beat Supergirl and Batgirl, and escaped quickly afterwards as Supergirl chose save Batgirl from Ivy's toxins rather than pursue them.
+When she arrives in Gotham City, she saves Oracle (Batman was out of town), aka Batgirl, from Livewire when she short circuited the Batmobile.
+Kara and Barbara would become good friends as Supergirl shows Batgirl what it would be like if she could fly and both reveal that they envy each other's lives.
+Batgirl also reveals her identity as Barbara Gordon to Supergirl quickly upon meeting her, as well as her role assisting in data analysis at Gotham PD which allows her to gain information, soon after the two team up and later try to apprehend Livewire.
+However, unknown to them, Livewire has teamed up with Harley Quinn and Poison Ivy, who were previously staying out of trouble waiting to find an edge to use against Batman.
+The three of them were able to beat Supergirl and Batgirl, and escaped quickly afterwards as Supergirl chose to save Batgirl from Ivy's toxins rather than pursue them.
 Later, Supergirl and Batgirl would fight Livewire, Ivy, and Quinn again at Ivy's place that they discovered by gaining the information from Penguin who is mad at Ivy and Livewire for trashing his Iceberg lounge.
-They eventually defeat the three of them by working together and sent them to jail.
-The episode ends with Supergirl and Batgirl eating ice cream while watching their arrest on tv.
+They eventually defeat the three villains by working together, and sent them to jail.
+The episode ends with Supergirl and Batgirl eating ice cream while watching their arrest on TV.

 Nicholle Tom reprises her role.

-Supergirl made a cameo appearance at Superman funeral alongside the Kents in the episode "Hereafter".
+Supergirl made a cameo appearance at Superman's funeral alongside the Kents in the episode "Hereafter".
 She is under her civilian guise but without the burnette wig or glasses.
-In the same episode Hawkgirl proposed her as member of the League in Superman place.
-She is also mentioned in the episode "Comfort and Joy", Martha Kent says she is skiing with Barbara, referring Supergirl and Batgirl friendship from the Batman episode "Girl's Night Out."
+In the same episode Hawkgirl proposed her as member of the League in Superman's place.
+She is also mentioned in the episode "Comfort and Joy", Martha Kent says she is skiing with Barbara, referencing Supergirl and Batgirl's friendship from the Batman episode "Girl's Night Out."

 A few episodes later, in "Fearful Symmetry", Kara begins to have nightmares where she kills men.
-Ensuring that this are not regular dreams, Kara enlist the help of Green Arrow and The Question.
-The clues leads them to General Hardcastle (who lead the army agains Superman in Superman: The animated series
+Fearing that these are not regular dreams, Kara enlists the help of Green Arrow and The Question.
+The clues leads them to General Hardcastle (who led the army against Superman in Superman: The Animated Series

 Kara is part of the emergency response team assembled while facing the return to Earth of Amazo, who is seeking revenge against Lex Luthor.
 After she warns Lex and place him in safety, Supergirl joins Red Tornado, Rocket Red and Fire in the upper atmosphere as the second defensive line (The first being in space and the third in the ground).
 They are easly defeated as Amazo makes her way to Lex.

 In "Flashpoint", after The Question is beaten when he discovers Lex Luthor and the government plot against the League, Supergirl - With Superman, Martian Manhunter, Flash and Green Arrow, argue on how to deal with this problem.
-In this moment Luthor takes remote control over the Watchtower, firing a laser on an abandoned Cadmus facility, making look like the League has attacked the goverment.
-This leads to the League founding members to turn themselves in to the Justice until their innocence is proven in the episode "Panic in the Sky".
-Superman ask Kara and the other members to keep things up in their absence.
-Amanda Waller would order Galatea to lead an army to fight the Justice League.
-Supergirl would battle Galatea again and defeated her when she pushed her into an electrical cable in the Justice League Watchtower.
+In this moment, Luthor takes remote control over the Watchtower, firing a laser on an abandoned Cadmus facility, making it look like the League has attacked the goverment.
+This leads the League founding members to turn themselves in until their innocence is proven in the episode "Panic in the Sky".
+Superman asks Kara and the other members to keep things up in their absence.
+Amanda Waller orders Galatea to lead an army to fight the Justice League.
+Supergirl battles Galatea again and defeats her when she pushed her into an electrical cable in the Justice League Watchtower.